-There is no “one size fits all” approach to sequencing instruction, but there are rules of thumb to guide you.
-One such rule is that of articulation.
+There is no “one size fits all” approach to sequencing instruction, but there are some general principles to to guide the instructional designer.
+One of these is the principle of articulation.
 Articulation is how the content segments relate to one another within the lesson.
-This articulation should make sense.
-For instance it would make sense to teach introduce new skiers to the equipment they will need, how that equipment works, before explaining to them the process for how to navigate gates in a race course.
-A hierarchical analysis of the content will help you make sequencing decisions by organizing concepts and skills in an order of simple to complex or from first to last.
-At each point, the designer needs to ask if there are related subskills/subconcepts the learner must have/be able to complete to process the next point of instruction.
-Simply put, the instructional sequence must be logical and make sense to the learner.
+Simply put, the instructional sequence must be logical and make sense.
+For example, it makes sense to introduce new skiers to the equipment they need and how that equipment works before involving them in skiing practice.
+If the instructor were to begin with practice before instructing new skiers in the equipment, there is a good chance that they would misuse the equipment, potentially increasing their risk of injury.

-Your instructional objectives provide a good starting point and provide you with the means to develop a logical sequential progression for your instruction.
+Instructional objectives provide a good starting point for determining the sequence of instruction.
+A hierarchical analysis of these objectives provides insight into how the concepts and skills in these objectives should be sequenced – from simple to complex, first to last, etc. At each point, the designer needs to ask if there are subskills or subconcepts that the learner needs to have completed in order to process the following learning objective.

-Generally speaking, a simple procedure for developing a high-level sequential outline includes the following steps:
+A basic procedure for conducting a hierarchical analysis of the objectives for a learning asset includes the following steps:

-Compile all the learning objectives that you have identified into a list.
+Compile all the learning objectives in a list.
 Be sure to group all ELOs under their respective TLOs.

-Remember that each ELOs must support the ELO that succeeds it and collectively the ELOs support the TLO with which they are associated.
+Sequence the ELOs so that each of them supports the ELO that follows it and, collectively, the ELOs their respective TLO.

-Begin to think about what the objectives tell you about how the asset may be organized.
+In following this procedure, instructional designers need to think about how the overall learning asset may be organized.
+The following questions can help them in making this determination:

 Do the TLOs lend themselves to unit or lesson objectives in a training program?
-If so, you may begin to define units and/or lessons to be sequenced.
-For instance, once you have the TLOs in front of you, you can sort them out by the extensiveness of their scope.
-For instance if a TLO was to undertake a field trial, that would require a greater support structure of ELOs than a TLO that was to create items to test a student performance.
-Here you would make the instructional decision of whether to situate the TLO of undertaking a field study in a chapter or a unit.
+If so, it may be appropriate to think about sequencing the TLOs according to the units and/or lessons that will comprise a module, course, or training program.

-Another consideration you must make concerning your TLOs is whether they lend themselves to a training program or whether it makes more sense to treat them as a more discrete skill.
-For instance you may have a TLO that is to create a podcast.
-After considering the objectives needed that to support the TLO of creating a podcast you may decide that this TLO does not seem to lend itself to the training program in which it is embedded and it makes more sense to removed this TLO from the training and treat it as a discrete learning asset.
+Is there an adequate number of related TLOs to merit the development of a course or program?
+For example, if an instructional designer determines that only one TLO is required to address the organization’s instructional goals and needs, he or she may decide that a full course or module is not necessary.
+Instead, it may make more sense to sequence the objectives for a discrete knowledge sharing asset, such as a podcast, video demonstration, or casual game.

-Can you reasonably expect learners to master all the ELOs listed under the TLO within the proposed unit, lesson, or learning object?
-If not, it may make sense to divide the ELOs into more manageable units, lessons, or objects.
+Can one reasonably expect learners to master all the ELOs listed under the TLO within the proposed unit or lesson?
+If not, it may make sense to divide the ELOs into more manageable units or lessons.

-Once you have made your determinations about how you will organize your TLOs, you can more easily sequence the TLOs and their related ELOs into logical sequences of units and/or lessons in a training program or objectives for a learning object.
-Objectives may naturally lend themselves to being sequenced by:
+It is possible to outline a high-level sequence of instruction, according to the hierarchical analysis of learning objective.
+This outline includes the order of units and/or lessons in a course or training program, and the sequence of specific ELOs within a lesson or a discrete knowledge sharing asset.
+The following frameworks can be used to guide the sequencing of instruction within this outline: